 Let me tell you about the name of these tacos: “Tlaquepaque”.
 There is a town in the state of Jalisco named “Tlaquepaque”.
 Tlaquepaque, located close to Guadalajara, is famous for its blown glass and pottery, and the town receives thousands of national and international tourists every month that are eager to shop the distinct art wares they have to offer.
 But guess what!
 They don’t have these tacos called “Tacos Tlaquepaque”!
 I found that out the hard way: While living in Monterrey, NL, we decided to visit Guadalajara, and since Tlaquepaque is just a short drive away, we visited Tlaquepaque, and I asked several of the locals where I could find Tlaquepaque style tacos, and no one knew what I was talking about.
 There I was, describing the tacos covered with the salsa, and only receiving funny looks in return.
 These tacos don’t exist in Tlaquepaque.
 So, why are they called Tacos Tlaquepaque?
 It’s still a mystery, and all I know is that they are very popular in the north of Mexico.

 - Remove meat from package and rinse well, pat dry with paper towels.
 Place in your crockpot or a large stockpot.
 Cover with water.
 Add the onion, garlic, bay leaves, marjoram, and thyme.
 Cook for eight hours in your crock pot on the low setting.
 If you prefer to cook using the stove top method, cook for about 2 ½ to 3 hours until the meat is tender and can be easily shredded.
 Once the meat is cooked, shred and set aside 6 cups of meat to make the tacos.
-Refrigerate the leftover meat for other uses, see note above.
-(Please check the ingredients list below)
+Refrigerate the leftover meat for other uses, see recipe note.